 Table 13.
 Probabilistic co-occurrence results between 5-HT6 and behavioral topics.

 5-HT6 and Memory & Related Topics.
 The association between 5-HT6 and topics related to memory and cognition have been well studied.
-Many reviews have been published, summarizing the positive effects of silencing 5-HT6 expression and using antagonistic agents to 5-HT6, including increased memory retention and consolation and overall improved performance on diverse memory and learning paradigms.
-These results were linked to elevated extracellular levels of a number of neurotransmitters important in cognition such as acetylcholine, dopamine, glutamate, and GABA in pre-frontal cortical regions, the hippocampus, and the striatum (Russell & Dias, 2002; Mitchell & Neumaier, 2005; King, Marsden, & Fone, 2008; Upton et al., 2008).
+Many reviews have been published, summarizing the positive effects of silencing 5-HT6 expression and using antagonistic agents to 5-HT6, including increased memory retention and consolation and overall improved performance on diverse memory and learning paradigms (cites of some of these “many reviews”).
+These results were linked to elevated extracellular levels of a number of neurotransmitters important in cognition such as acetylcholine, dopamine, glutamate, and GABA in prefrontal cortical regions, the hippocampus, and the striatum (Russell & Dias, 2002; Mitchell & Neumaier, 2005; King, Marsden, & Fone, 2008; Upton et al., 2008).
 Conversely, agonists have elicited diverse effects in a number of different types of memory tasks.
 For example, agonists for 5-HT6 led to impairments in autoshaping operant learning and social recognition tasks, but improved memory in attentional set-shifting and fear motivated learning tasks, suggesting that the mechanism may be more complicated than expected (Woods et al., 2012).
 Antagonists to 5-HT6 have been extensively studied in phase I and II clinical trials for Alzheimer’s Disease treatment with early results attaining appropriate levels of safety, tolerability, and efficacy (Maher-Edwards et al. 2010; Codony, Vela, & Ramirez, 2011).
-However, many more recent phase III trials have failed to show statistical significance and have thus been discontinued (Andrews, Tousi, & Sabbagh, 2018).
+However, many more recent Phase 3 trials have failed to show statistical significance and have thus been discontinued (Andrews, Tousi, & Sabbagh, 2018).

 5-HT6 and Schizophrenia & Related Topics.
 Cognitive deficits have increasingly been recognized as a core feature of schizophrenia.
 Thus, similar antagonists for 5-HT6 have also been explored as potential treatments for schizophrenia with limited success.
 Research has shown that 5-HT6 antagonists can reduce negative symptoms such as impaired cognition and learning in schizophrenia animal models (Pouzet, Didriksen, & Arnt, 2002; Andreas et al., 2011).
 This may be related to the receptor’s ability to activate mTOR signaling in the prefrontal cortex (Meffre et al., 2012).
 However, despite the high affinity of antipsychotic agents with 5-HT6, there is no significant evidence supporting antagonists’ ability to reduce positive symptoms such as psychosis in schizophrenia models (Arnt & Olsen, 2011).